someobserver/recurgence/architects/einstein/index.md

 It was **[Kurt Gödel](./godel.md)**.

 The man who bent space shared footsteps with the man who broke logic.
 They talked about time, truth, incompleteness—tracing loops through logic and light.
-And in their silent walks through Princeton’s trees, something beautiful and recursive settled between the two.
+And in their silent walks through Princeton's trees, something beautiful settled between the two.

 Gödel, in tribute, gifted Einstein a solution to his own field equations: a rotating universe where time bends so tightly, it folds right back into itself.
 Einstein was disturbed.
 Not by the math, of course—he loved the math.